 - They sustainably manufacture world-class vegan products from agricultural banana waste.
 Usually the banana plant stems are left to decay in the jungle as a waste byproduct of the fruit harvest.
 They bring the harvested banana stems to their eco-factory where they turn them into paper. and ultimately into a product.

 - They are located on the northeast corner of the island, where the sun and tradewinds dry the fibers naturally.
 They collect rainwater from their roof to make the paper.
 They boil the fibers in a soda ash solution which goes into the grey-water tank to be neutralized prior to re-entering the soil.
-They only use water based inks.

 - They are creating valuable jobs on the island, and they are continuing to grow year over year.
 They also hope to replicate their sustainable manufacturing model on other islands throughout the Pacific.